farrokhi/pyprotosim/doc/readme.txt

 RFC 5448 - EAP-AKA'
 3GPP TS 35.206 - Specification of Milenage Algorithm Set
 FIPS 186-2 + Change Notice - Pseudo Random Function
-and probably some others I forgot to mention while researching some issue For DHCP check list at http://www.zytrax.com/books/dhcp/apc/ For LDAP I'm still digging, so it will not be listed here yet
+RFC 2132 - DHCP Options and BOOTP Vendor Extensions For full list check at http://www.zytrax.com/books/dhcp/apc/ and probably some others I forgot to mention while researching some issue

+For LDAP I'm still digging, so it will not be listed here yet

 Developer's note